Data first, AI second

 A meeting, over coffee, was requested with the client’s head of sales and it went like this:

-If you found this article interesting, you might like our article on:
+If you found this article interesting, you might like our article: 'Choose your own data strategy - why data trends are not always the right thing to follow’.

 Client: We have a challenge from our board to increase the “% of revenue from existing customers”.
 But the feedback we’re getting from our customers is that, as an organisation, we don’t offer a wide enough range of products, and the suggestions on the alternative products do not appeal to our target demographic group.
 Meanwhile, our competition is using innovative technology and advanced analytics to identify the right product and offer compatible services that is causing our customers to shift loyalty – for instance, offering an extended warranty on items purchased.